Faster Lagrangian-Based Methods in Convex Optimization: Applications: Nice Primal Algorithmic Maps and Their FLAG

 \end{definition} The adaptation made in this variant is very simple and appears only in the terms that concern with the parameter $\tau_{t}$.
 Indeed, recall that the choice of $\tau_{t}$ depends on the convexity or $\sigma$-strong convexity of the given objective function $\Psi\left(\cdot\right)$ through $\sigma$.
 Therefore, with respect to the block $v$ (which correspond to the possibly strongly convex part) we use $\tau_{t}$ (to include both the convex and strongly convex cases).
-On the other hand with respect to the other block, where only convexity is assumed, we fixed $\tau_{t} = 1$ (which corresponds to the case where $\sigma = 0$).

 Furthermore, equipped with Definition \ref{D:AlgoMapNiceB}, it is then straightforward to adapt the two main pillars of the analysis given in Lemmas \ref{L:FGLIter} and \ref{L:FGLMain}, to the block model.
 For completeness, and for the readers convenience we record below the two corresponding key lemmas and we omit their proofs since they are essentially identical to the original ones given in Section \ref{SSec:Pillar}. \begin{lemma} Let $\left\{ \left(x^{k} , z^{k} , y^{k}\right) \right\}_{k \in \nn}$ be a sequence generated by FLAG.
 Then, for any $\xi \in \FFF$, $\eta \in \real^{m}$ and $k \geq 0$, we have